Bear-kai/Bear-kai.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Imitation Learning
+- 6D Object Pose Estimation
+- 3D Point-level Understanding
+- Image Recognition
 - Machine Learning
-- Image Recognition
-- 3D Point-level Understanding

 # Education to show in About widget
 education: